 Foreigners, refugees, and stateless people who apply for DTI business registration online still need to submit the documents listed above at any DTI office.

 There’s also a business name registration fee that varies per business territorial scope:

 - City/Municipality – PHP 500

 - National – PHP 2,000

-An additional PHP 30 must be paid for the Documentary Stamp Tax during your DIT business registration.
+An additional PHP 30 must be paid for the Documentary Stamp Tax during your DTI registration.